 Joe is just one of many patients that have benefited from dry needling and are being fast-tracked towards their goals.

-If you have muscle pain, come and visit us at Sole Therapy for an individualised biomechanical assessment.
+If you have muscle pain, come and visit us at SOLE THERAPY for an individualized biomechanical assessment.